patrickfrank1/chesspos/README.md

 ## 3. Extract positions from your own database for search and metric learning

 The `tools` folder provides useful command line scripts to preprocess pgn files that contain chess positions.
+If you are stuck display the help with `python3 path/to/tool.py -h`.

+#### 3.1 Extract positions

-For example, to extract bitboards from all positions of all games in a pgn file open a terminal in the tools foder and run:
+To extract bitboards from all positions of all games in a pgn file open a terminal in the tools foder and run:
 ```bash
 python3 pgn_extract.py ../data/raw/test.pgn --save_position ../data/bitboards/test-bb1.h5
 ```